moehriegitt/vastringify/README.md

 - for strings, the width counts the number of characters that are printed, before encoding them in the output encoding.
 This includes all characters needed for quotation.

+- This library assumes that text is printed, not binary, so it will output plain `\0`.

 ## Restrictions